 Written materials should be submitted to Commission staff no later than three working days before the hearing.
 In the upper right hand corner of the first page of your submittal please identify the agenda item number and your name.
 Please summarize your position in two or three pages.
 You may attach any exhibits you feel are necessary.
 Please Note: You are discouraged from submitting written materials to the Commission on the day of the hearing, unless they are visual aids.
 It is difficult for Commissioners to carefully consider late submittals.

 The Commission meets once a month in different locations of the State in order to facilitate public participation.
 Staff attempts, whenever possible, to schedule matters for hearings that will be relatively close to the location of a proposed development.
 However, legal deadlines for action may require that the hearing on an item take place in a different area than the proposed project.

-NO FAXs will be accepted at the meeting site.
+Faxes will not be accepted at the meeting site.
 You may be able to make prior arrangements with staff or a Commissioner to send a fax, but you will be responsible for paying the hotel or meeting site for its receipt.

 (Del Norte, Humboldt and Mendocino Counties) Bob Merrill (707) 826-8950